CSC510-2015-Axitron/project2/README.md

 #### (6) Number of Issues Posted by Each User

 A pie chart that shows the percentage of issues posted by each user.
-Even numbers of issues between each user is better here.
+Similar numbers of issues between each user is better here.

 ![num issues per user](https://cloud.githubusercontent.com/assets/6590396/7281789/c8fc21a0-e8f9-11e4-87ca-823fe0ae7b8a.png)

 #### (7) Bug Label Usage

-This turned out to be a somewhat difficult extractor to use, but the vizualization shows the percentage of issues that were non-bug related and the percentage that were bug related.
-These graphs only apply to groups that actually had some sort of bug classification system.
-The best thing here would be to have a good sized percentage of issues that were labeled as bugs.
-Groups 6, 7, and 8 all had good sized percentages in this area.
+This turned out to be a somewhat difficult extractor to use, but the vizualization shows the percentage of issues that were non-bug-related and the percentage that were bug- related.
+These graphs only apply to groups that actually had bug classification systems.
+The ideal case would be for there to be a decent percentage of issues labeled as bugs.
+Groups 6, 7, and 8 in particular all did well in this area.

 ![bug label usage](https://cloud.githubusercontent.com/assets/6590396/7311451/86d05780-ea0a-11e4-8302-3290c06b5cc8.png)